Startup finances: A CEO’s Guide to Manage Expense Management

 | 4 minutes read

 There is a possibility that you have become the CEO of a startup because you love to arrange things together and watch them grow.
-You certainly didn’t become a CEO because of a burning passion for spreadsheets and expense management.
+You certainly didn’t become a CEO because of a burning passion for spreadsheets and expense financial management for startups.

 But as CEO, you also know that beneath every growth milestone and performance target your startup hits, there are hundreds – if not thousands – everyday decisions calling out for attention.
 Paying company expenses can be a big part of this.